 “The 80s were tough for Maxwell Roofing & Sheet Metal, Inc.,” says John.
 “With the generational shift in leadership and a compilation of industry changes, we muddled through,” he added.
 As the commercial roofing industry had been dominated by the old “built-up” tar and gravel style roof, technology gave way to single-ply roofing during the 1980s.
 The 1990s were more stable for Maxwell Roofing & Sheet Metal, Inc., as single-ply roofing gained popularity, and the company was tuned into the growing trend.
 “The 90s were a decade of growth for Maxwell.
 We consolidated the company and entered a season of expansion,” affirms John.

 In 1993, John hired his brother, Dan, to join the company from the automotive industry as parts/tools designer.
 Dan is still here today and is one of the owners of the company.
 In 1997, another stockholder, Keith Stiles, joined Maxwell Roofing & Sheet Metal, Inc. with a reputable roofing background in Arkansas.
 “The three of us have been growing the business ever since,” says John.
-Maxwell Roofing & Sheet Metal, Inc. has been operating in the same industry and geography, using evolving technologies and practices, to serve the same market for more than 60 years.
+Maxwell Roofing & Sheet Metal, Inc. has been operating in the same industry and geography, using evolving technologies and practices, to serve the same market for nearly 70 years.

 “If you’re in an industry that values reliability, it’s hard to look past longevity,” says John.
 “When somebody has been doing the same thing we’ve been doing for as long as we’ve been doing it, it suggests we’re doing something right,” he affirms.
 In 2010, Maxwell Roofing & Sheet Metal, Inc. started a small office in Huntsville, Alabama, where it continues to grow.
 John explains, “We wanted to bring the same stability and reliability we are committed to in Middle Tennessee and Southern Kentucky into the North Alabama region, and it has proven to be a good decision.”